EnterpriseDB/repmgr/README.md

     These commands display connection information for each pair of nodes in the replication cluster.

-    - `cluster matrix` polls each registered server and asks it to connect to each other node;
+    - `cluster matrix` runs a `cluster show` on each node and arranges the results in a matrix, recording success or failure;

 	- `cluster diagnose` runs a `cluster matrix` on each node and combines the results in a single matrix.